RileyEverett/Everett-Portfolio/README.md

 -	A data structures project with a basic user application that is supported by a back end balanced 2-3 tree

 **Python Machine Learning Projects (2020)**
--	A collection of machine learning programs including perception classifiers, a stochastic gradient descent neural net, naïve bayes classification, and k means clustering.
+-	A collection of machine learning projects including perceptron classifiers, a stochastic gradient descent neural net, naïve bayes classification, and k means clustering.